-Design of an Ejector for a Hydrogen Recirculation System for a PEM Fuel Cell
+Implementation and Characterization of an Ejector Based Hydrogen Recirculation System for a PEM Fuel Cell

-Corbella Coll, Xavier EUETIB (UPC)
+Corbella Coll, Xavier

+EUETIB (UPC)

-Institut de Robòtica i Informàtica Industrial (IRI)
+Institut de Robòtica I Informàtica Industrial (IRI)

 Abstract

 One of the issues that needs to be studied in order to improve the durability of a PEM fuel cell system is the management of the hydrogen feeding procedure.
 It has been demonstrated that its efficiency and durability are improved when using a hydrogen recirculation system.